rhiannonbar/GISC420/README.md

 ### GRASS in Jupyter Lab

-UNSURE
+Looking for another solution, we tried to use the r.viewshed function from Grass GIS.
+Again we struggled to access this throught the G420 environment.

 ### Cloning the ArcGIS environment, adding geopandas and working in Jupyter Lab

 As a result of cloning the ArcGIS environment and uploading geopandas via ArcGIS Pro, we could now run code using a combination of geopandas and Arcpy.
+We could then run sections of the raw code in our environment with some small alterations to the code.
+(UNSURE DOUBLE CHECK) first we used the linear featuer (roadseg) we had generated in Arcmap to test the GeneratePointsAlongALine function in arcpy.

 ### Steps (To delete later)